WrestleDream (2024): Main Show

+Main Event

 In the main event Bryan Danielson defended his AEW World Championship against Jon Moxley, who was accompanied by Marina Shafir.
 During the match, Shafir was ejected from ringside by referee Bryce Remsburg.
-In the end, Danielson slapped Moxley and Moxley performed a piledriver and put a sleeper hold on Danielson who passed out winning the match and the championship in the process while also ending Danielson's full-time in-ring career.
+In the end, Danielson slapped Moxley and Moxley performed a piledriver and put a sleeper hold on Danielson who passed out winning the match and the championship.

 After the match, Shafir, Claudio Castagnoli and Pac came down to the ring and locked the AEW World Championship in a briefcase then placed it in a black bag.
 Moxley then retrieved a plastic bag and attempted to suffocate Danielson again, just liked he did a month prior at All Out, but Darby Allin and Wheeler Yuta came into the ring and attempted to stop Moxley.
 All of a sudden Yuta hit Allin with a running knee strike and Pac restrained Allin in the corner.
 Yuta grabbed the plastic bag and suffocated Danielson while Allin pleaded for Yuta to stop.
 Private Party and Jeff Jarrett attempted to come to Danielson's aid but were attacked by Moxley, Castagnoli and Shafir and were stopped from getting into the ring.
 Then the rest of the locker room came out and Moxley, Castagnoli, Pac, Shafir and Yuta retreated through the stands while AEW medical personnel stretchered Danielson out of the arena.